42Crunch/resources/firewall-deployment/GoogleCloud.md

 You must be a registered user on the [42Crunch Platform](https://platform.42crunch.com) to follow this guide.
 If you do not have an account, you can self-register at https://platform.42crunch.com/register.

+### SaaS platform connection

+When the API firewall starts, it need to connect to our SaaS platform to a URL which varies depending on the platform you are using.
+Default is **[protection.42crunch.com](protection.42crunch.com/)** on port **8001**.
+Make sure your network firewall configuration authorizes this connection.

+> This gRPC-based, secured connection is always established from the API firewall to the platform.
+Logs and configuration are uploaded/downloaded through this connection.

 ### GKE Kubernetes cluster

 You must have a GKE cluster running, and proper credentials to deploy the artifacts to that cluster.
 If you don't already have one, you can create one in three easy steps: